 The conditions for which we are planning to evaluate CTI-1601 and any product candidates we may evaluate in the future, are rare genetic diseases.
 Accordingly, there are limited patient pools from which to draw for clinical trials.
-We are investigating our product candidate in Friedreich's ataxia, a rare disease.
 Arranging for investigative sites and recruiting patients for clinical trials in this disease may be very difficult.
-In addition, if other companies are studying their investigational products in Friedreich's ataxia, it may be more difficult to enroll eligible patients into our clinical trials.
+The recent FDA approval of a product for the treatment of FA may impact our ability to enroll patients in our clinical trials as patients using other FA treatments may be excluded from participation in our CTI-1601 studies or may be less likely to participate in our CTI-1601 clinical trials due to the availability of another FA therapy.
+If other companies are studying their investigational products in Friedreich's ataxia and/or if other companies have their products approved for the treatment of FA, it may be more difficult to enroll eligible patients into our clinical trials.
 Competing priorities at sites and participation of subjects in other studies may limit our ability to execute clinical trials in a timely fashion, if at all.

-In addition to the rarity of Friedreich's ataxia and other diseases that we are studying, the eligibility criteria of our clinical trials will further limit the pool of available study participants as it will require patients to have specific characteristics that we can measure to assure their disease is either severe enough or not too advanced to include them in a clinical trial.
+In addition to the rarity of FA and other diseases that we are studying, the eligibility criteria of our clinical trials will further limit the pool of available study participants as it will require patients to have specific characteristics that we can measure to assure their disease is either severe enough or not too advanced to include them in a clinical trial.
 The process of finding and diagnosing patients may prove costly, especially since the diseases we are studying are rare.
 We also may not be able to identify, recruit, and enroll a sufficient number of appropriate patients to complete our clinical trials because of demographic criteria for prospective patients, the perceived risks and benefits of the product candidate under study, the proximity and availability of clinical trial sites for prospective patients, and the patient referral practices of physicians.
-The availability and efficacy of competing therapies and clinical trials can also adversely impact enrollment.
+The availability and efficacy of approved and competing therapies and clinical trials can also adversely impact enrollment.
 Furthermore, our inability to enroll a sufficient number of patients for our clinical trials, including pediatric clinical trials, could result in significant delays or may require us to abandon one or more clinical trials altogether.
 Enrollment delays in our clinical trials may result in increased development costs for CTI-1601 or any future product candidates, and jeopardize our ability to achieve our clinical development timeline and goals, including the dates by which we will commence, complete and receive results from clinical trials.
 If patients are unwilling to participate in our trials for any reason, the timeline for recruiting patients, conducting trials, and obtaining regulatory approval of potential products may be delayed.
 Enrollment delays in our clinical trials may also jeopardize our ability to commence sales of and generate revenues from CTI-1601, which could cause the value of our company to decline and limit our ability to obtain additional financing, if needed.
-Any of these occurrences may harm our bus
+Any of these occurrences may harm our busines

-Friedreich's ataxia has no FDA-approved treatments, and clinical endpoints required to obtain approval are not well defined.
+FA has no FDA-approved therapies that address frataxin deficiency, which is the underlying cause of the disease, and clinical endpoints required to obtain approval are not well defined.